mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/viz-components/content/xy-axes.md

 ## Overview

-Viz Components provides a number of axis components that allow you add visual axes, ticks, and axis labels to your charts that have x and y dimensions.
+Viz Components provides a number of axis components that allow you add visual axes, ticks, and axis labels to charts that have x and y dimensions.
 The axes work with dimensions whose data is either ordinal or continuous-quantitative (`number` or `Date`).

 ```custom-angular
 small examples